 Seljuqs and successor states

-During the Seljuq period, the influential vizier of the Seljuq sultans,Nizam ul-Mulk (a noted Persian scholar and administrator) is noted for having helped introduce numerous educational and bureaucratic reforms.
+During the Seljuq period, the influential Vizier of the Seljuq Sultans,Nizam ul-Mulk (a noted Persian scholar and administrator) is distinguished for having helped introduce numerous educational and bureaucratic reforms.

-Under their rule from the end of 12th to early 13th centuries, Azerbaijan emerged as an important cultural centre of the Turkic people.
-Palaces of the Atabeg and the Shirvanshahs hosted distinguished people of the time, many of whom were outstanding Muslim artisans and scientists.
+Under their rule, from the end of 12th to early 13th centuries, Azerbaijan emerged as an important cultural centre of the Turkic people.
+Palaces of the Atabeg and the Shirvanshahs hosted distinguished people of the time, including many outstanding Muslim artisans and scientists.

-In addition, the region experienced a building boom, with the unique architecture of the Seljuq period being categorised by the fortress walls, mosques, schools, mausoleums, and bridges – often found in Baku, Ganja and Absheron which were built during the 12th century.
+In addition, the region experienced a building boom.
+The unique architecture of the Seljuq period is typified by the fortress walls, mosques, schools, mausoleums, and bridges, often found in Baku, Ganja and Absheron.
+These cities were originally built during the 12th century.

-Due to this period of significant progress in the social and cultural consciousness, the 12th century is considered to be one of the periods of greatest for the flowering of culture in the Caucasus region.
+Due to this period of significant progress in the social and cultural consciousness, the 12th century is considered to be one of the greatest periods for the flowering of culture in the Caucasus region.

-The Shirvanshahs Khalilullah I and Farrukh Yassar presided over a highly stable period and oversaw the construction of the “Shirvanshah palace” in Baku (that was also a burial site of the dynasty).
+The Shirvanshahs Khalilullah I and Farrukh Yassar presided over a highly stable period.
+They oversaw the construction of the “Shirvanshah palace” in Baku (that was also a burial site of the dynasty).